dreamsoftomorow/CTF-write-ups/AirOverflow/babysbx/readme.md

 let's look at `init_sbx` and `init_reg`.
 ### init_reg
 ![](_attachments/Pasted%20image%2020240503191055.png)
-It seems lke this function just clears out our registers, probably to make it hader for us to execut our shellcode
+It seems lke this function just clears out our registers, probably to make it hader for us to execute our shellcode

 ### init_sbx
-IDA seems to struggle with disassembling it, but we can see enough to understand that it just sets up some seccomp rules.
+IDA seems to struggle with disassembeling it, but we can see enough to understand that it just sets up some seccomp rules.
 ```c
 __int64 init_sbx()
 {